-The Inca Trail is one of the most exciting treks in the world, and to help travelers navigate their way through this memorable adventure, we created a detailed map of the Inca Trail.
+The Inca Trail is one of the most exciting treks in the world, and to help travelers navigate their way through this unforgettable adventure, we created a detailed map of the trail.

 Step by Step to Machu Picchu